 - a.
+The following building type is permitted on Parks and Civic Green Space lots: - i.
+On Any Lot:

+IV.1 Civic Building

-The following building type is permitted on Parks and Civic Green Space lots: - On Any Lot: Civic Building IV.1 - b.
-Parks and Civic Green Space civic buildings may be used for the following purposes: - City, County, State, or Federal Government - library - museum - historical and/or cultural society - public art gallery - music centers, symphony halls, or other structures for the public enjoyment of musical performances - theater for the performing arts, indoors or outdoors - athletic facility, including playing fields - fountains, monuments, park furniture, and open-air buildings (pavilions, gazebos, etc.) - other uses deemed by the board to be in accordance with the intent of this section
+- b.
+Parks and Civic Green Space civic buildings may be used for the following purposes: - City, County, State, or Federal Government - library - museum - historical and/or cultural society - public art gallery - music centers, symphony halls, or other structures for the public enjoyment of musical performances - theater for the performing arts, indoors or outdoors - athletic facility, including playing fields - fountains, monuments, park furniture, and open-air buildings (pavilions, gazebos, etc.) - trails - other uses deemed by the board to be in accordance with the intent of this section